Interoperable QR Code

 Technical Considerations

-1. Signed QR code content is mandatory to ensure security and detect any malicious requests / phishing attacks.
+1. Signed QR code content is mandatory to ensure security and detect any malicious requests or phishing attacks.

-2. Scanning of QR codes and verification of digitally singed QR code content is the responsibility of the payment apps on customer mobiles.
+2. Scanning of QR codes and verification of digitally signed QR code content is the responsibility of the payment apps on customer mobile devices.

-3. Payment Network provider shall manage the registry of all acquiring banks authorised to onboard merchants and offer digitally singed QR codes.
+3. Payment Network providers shall manage the registry of all acquiring banks authorised to onboard merchants and offer digitally signed QR codes.

 4. QR Codes perform well if information is sparsely packed for all types of devices displaying and scanning can optimally perform.
-Where possible, implementers are recommended to use short URLs and optimise size of overall QR code.
-This QR specs ensured to keep the json attribute values short.
+Where possible, implementers are recommended to use short URLs and optimise size of overall QR codes.
+This QR specs ensured to keep the JSON attribute values short.

 Typical flow

-1. Merchant signs up with acquiring banks to available QR code based payment service
+1. Merchant signs up with acquiring banks to enable QR code-based payment services.

-2. Using merchant's banking interface, merchant requests a static QR code
+2. Using the merchant's banking interface, the merchant requests a static QR code.

-3. Additionally merchant may integrate with POS terminal to generate dynamic QR codes using APIs for each transaction with amount and other customised attributes like description, tax info etc.,
+3. Additionally, the merchant may integrate with a POS terminal to generate dynamic QR codes using APIs for each transaction with amount and other customised attributes like description, tax information, etc.

-4. Customer using her payment app scans the interoperable QR code
+4. A customer using her payment app scans the interoperable QR code.

-5. Payment app checks signed QR code scanned is non-tampered and is from trusted source.
-Uses network registry to identify the acquiring banks
+5. Payment app checks signed QR code scanned is non-tampered and is from a trusted source.
+Uses network registry to identify the acquiring banks.

-6. Customer payment app provides a choice to customer to select linked accounts to pay for the transaction
+6. Customer payment app provides a choice to customers to select linked accounts to complete the transaction.

-8. Customer payment app initiates the payment on interoperable payments network to pay to the merchant's account
+8. Customer payment app initiates the payment on an interoperable payments network to transfer funds to the merchant's account.

-9. Notification of payment status is notified to merchant and customer by the respective banking apps.
+9. Notification of payment status is notified to both the merchant and customer through their respective banking apps.

 Additional References